emca-it/OP5-Log-Analytics-2.x/02-00-00-Data_source_and_application_management/02-02-00-System_services.md

 For proper operation OP5 Log Alanytics requires starting the following system services:

 - elasticsearch.services -
 we can run it with a command:

-  	systemctl start elasticsearch.service
+	systemctl start elasticsearch

 [](/./media/media/image86.png)

   we can check its status with a command:

-	systemctl status elasticsearch.services
+	systemctl status elasticsearch

 - kibana.services -
 we can run it with a command:

 	systemctl start kibana